Arab Bank Bahrain

 - Right to withdraw consent: you can withdraw your consent that you have previously given to one or more specified purposes to process your personal information.
 This will not affect the lawfulness of any processing carried out before you withdrew your consent.
 It could mean we are not able to provide certain products or services to you and we will advise you if this is the case.

-- Right to lodge a complaint: you have the right to lodge a complaint to the authority if you believe the processing of your personal information was against the provisions of the Law.
+- Right to lodge a complaint: you have the right to lodge a complaint to the Bahrain Personal Data Protection Authority if you believe the processing of your personal information was against the provisions of the Law.

 - Right to be informed: you have the right to be informed of certain information at the time of information collection, such as details of the Bank, the purpose of processing, and any other necessary information.

 - Right to object to processing that causes harm or distress: you have the right to object to any processing, which may cause material or immaterial harm or distress to you, or others, the Bank shall investigate and provide you with a response.

 - Right to object to direct marketing including profiling: you can object to our use of your personal information for direct marketing purposes, including profiling.
 We may need to keep some minimal information to comply with your request to cease marketing to you.

 - Right to demand rectification, blocking, or erasure: you have the right to submit an application to rectify, block, or erase your personal information, if the processing is done in contravention of the Law, and in particular if the data is incorrect, incomplete, or not updated, or if the processing is illegal.